 1.3 Nothing in this Code shall detract from the requirements of Code C, the Code of Practice for the detention, treatment and questioning of persons by police officers.

-1.4 This Code does not apply to those people listed in Code C, paragraph 1.12.
+1.4 The interviews to which this Code applies are described in section 3.

 1.5 The term: